 This case study explores how the school has transformed their behaviour through using Trackit Lights alongside Restorative approaches and other strategies.

-“As a National Support School we are designated to work with schools with Ofsted inspection grades of Requires Improvement or Special Measures to help and support them in their specific areas of need.
+“As a National Support School, we are designated to work with schools with Ofsted inspection grades of Requires Improvement or Special Measures to help and support them in their specific areas of need.
 Many of the schools we visit are struggling with behaviour and we always signpost them to Trackit Lights.”
 Bea Collis, Assistant Head, Heatherlands Primary

 At Heatherlands Primary, if behaviour escalates beyond low-level, a member of staff sits with a pupil and guides them through a Restorative conference in ‘Reflection Time’.
 The focus is to help the child reflect on the thoughts and feelings that are driving the behaviour, but also the consequences of their behaviour and how it has affected others.
 The goal is to identify any needs of the pupil, identify strategies to resolve and repair the issue and equip the pupil with the self-awareness to regulate their own behaviour moving forwards.

 Many schools see the same pupils receiving the same sanctions, for the same behaviours week after week highlighting that the interventions in place aren’t working for that child.
 At Heatherlands though, they have reduced the amount of Reflection Time referrals by up to 67% in some year groups.
 Across the whole school they reduced Reflection Time referrals from 347 in a term, to 150 when comparing this year’s statistics with last years.
-This case study explores how they have been able to achieve this.

 “All behaviour is an attempt to meet a need and can be seen as a form of communication” – quoted from the Heatherlands Primary School behaviour policy